10 Hacks to get the most from your first Workaway adventure

-There are over 50,000 volunteering opportunities on the Workaway site in almost every country around the world.
+There are over 50,000 cultural exchange opportunities on the Workaway site in almost every country around the world.
 That’s a lot of options with many choices and variety.
 Chances are, you’ll be able to find the perfect Workaway just for you, but it might take some research.
 When you’re looking at a host, read the reviews other Workaway volunteers have left.
 If there aren’t any, send the host an email with your questions.
 The more you communicate before you arrive, the smoother the experience will be for you and the host.

 3. Ask questions

 Don’t be afraid to ask questions before and during your stay.
 Questions show curiosity and a willingness to understand.
 If you’re unsure about a task or need more of an explanation, ask.
 Language and cultural barriers can be tricky to navigate but taking the time to clarify a situation or conversation goes a long, long way!

 Related blog post: Five questions to ask yourself before your first Workaway experience

 4. Be sure before you commit

 Workaway hosts receive a lot of email from volunteers who they may never see.
 That’s okay, but it can be tedious.
 If you’re still in the “checking it out” phase of planning your trip, be honest.
 You don’t have to commit to certain dates or time frame until you’re ready.
 That being said, once you commit, show up.
 A lot of hosts can only take one or two volunteers at a time and chose you, so make sure you follow through and help keep the reputation of Workawayers a good one.